Network: CBS, first-run syndication

 When Corey is hurt in a forest fire, he assigns fellow rangers Bob Erickson (Jack De Mave) and Scott Turner (Jed Allan) to watch over her.
 Eventually, Lassie ends up without any human companions for awhile and wanders the countryside, finding new people and animals to help.

 She eventually finds a new home at the Holden Ranch in Solvang, California.
 Garth Holden (Ron Hayes) runs the place with the help of his two sons, teen Ron (Skip Burton) and Mike (Joshua Albee), and Ron’s friend Dale Mitchell (Larry Wilcox).
 When Garth leaves to set up another ranch, his brother Keith (Larry Pennell) arrives to watch over his nephews.
-Lucy Baker (Pamelyn Ferdin), a blind child, and veterinarian Sue Lambert (Sherry Boucher) round out Lassie’s new group of friends.
+Lucy Baker (Pamelyn Ferdin), a deaf child, and veterinarian Sue Lambert (Sherry Boucher) round out Lassie’s new group of friends.

 Episode 588 – The Dawning